White Wedding (song)

 "White Wedding" is a song by Billy Idol that was released as the second single from his self-titled studio album in 1982.
 Although not Idol's highest-charting hit, it is often considered one of his most recognizable songs.
 In the US, it peaked at No. 10 on the Billboard Bubbling Under the Hot 100 chart on 27 November 1982, then reached No. 36 on the Billboard Hot 100 on 2 July 1983 after it was re-issued.
-In the UK, it reached No. 6 in the UK Singles Chart upon its re-release there in 1985, when it was re-issued to promote the Vital Idol remix album.
+In the UK, it reached No. 6 in the UK Singles Chart upon its re-release there on 1 July 1985, when it was re-issued to promote the Vital Idol remix album.

-Cash Box called it "a powerful entry" whose "ominous guitar intro" and "accusatory tone" command attention.